alerque/libertinus/documentation/Design-Guidelines.md

 Libertinus is being developed with the font editor FontForge.
 Binary packages are available for many Linux distributions (Ubuntu, Fedora, OpenSUSE ...), macOS, and Windows.
 See [FontForge's project page](http://fontforge.github.io) for more information.
 There is also a fairly good manual: [Design fonts with FontForge](http://designwithfontforge.com/en-US/index.html).

-### How the sources are organized
-Libertinus sources are saved in the SFD directory format (SFDir).
-This format allows easy collaborative development, in that each glyph is described in a separate `*.glyph` file.
-Meta-description such as font name, vertical metrics, kern tables, etc. are saved in the `font.props` file.
-So, if you added or improved a glyph, you will only need to supply the changed `*.glyph` file.
-Conflicts with other contributors working on other glyphs at the same time are being reduced that way.
-A little disadvantage of the SFDir format is the long time FontForge needs to open and save a font.

 ### The layers
 In the glyph view you will find a little tool-box called "layers" amongst others.
 The contours of Libertinus are stored in the "glyph layer".
 You can use the "background layer" to store contours from another glyph for comparing certain characteristics like form, height, counter width, and such.
 Finally, the "guide layer" contains metrical lines such as x-height, caps-height, etc. and it is actually unique for all glyphs.
 So, please leave that one untouched.